 All assignments will be submitted via Canvas.
 Some will utilize McGraw-Hill Connect and others will be electronically submitted.
 Many assignments will require you to hand write them, so you must become familiar with scanning and converting documents into PDF format.

 Attendance to the Week 1 lab is mandatory!
 When there is a waitlist I will drop those who are not present to make room for students on the waitlist.
+Students who have not attended class by the end of Week 1 will be dropped for non-attendance.

-You are expected to attend scheduled in-person lab(s) each week.
+Attendance is required and expected.
+There are no points assigned for attendance but you are responsible for any material or grading opportunities during scheduled lab times.
 Do not miss labs or arrive late.
 Missing 3 labs will result in an automatic F for the course.
 All labs after Week 1 will begin with a quiz, and if you are late you will not have time to complete them.
 It is not be possible to make up labs by attending a different section without prior approval and it may not be possible to make up lab quizzes, depending on the material and reason for absence.

 If you have an emergency, please let me know immediately, but be aware you may be missing activities and points that may not be able to be made up.
 Communication is key!
 I am far more able to make adjustments/accommodations when you let me know of an issue early, rather than after a due date or exam has passed.